Magneet/Horizon_Rest_API_Python/vmware_horizon.md

         Available for Horizon 7.11 and later.

+    `get_ad_users_or_group(self, id) ‑> dict`
+    :   Get information related to AD User or Group.

+        Requires id of the user object
+        Available for Horizon 7.12 and later.

     `get_ad_users_or_groups(self, maxpagesize: int = 100, filter: dict = '', group_only: bool = '') ‑> list`
     :   Lists AD users or groups information